Jose Cuervo

-Jose Cuervo is a Mexican brand of tequila manufactured by Proximo Spirits.
-As of 2012, it was the best-selling tequila brand in the world, selling a fifth of the tequila consumed worldwide.
+Jose Cuervo is a Mexican brand of tequila manufactured by the family of founder José Antonio de Cuervo and distributed by Proximo Spirits.
+For many years, it has been the best-selling tequila brand in the world.

-As of 2012, Jose Cuervo sells 3.5 million cases of tequila in the US annually, accounting for a third of the US tequila market.
+As of 2024, Jose Cuervo sells 8.9 million cases of tequila in the US, responsible for 1 out of every 5 cases in the tequila category.

 Jose Cuervo is family-owned and is run today by the Beckmann family, descendants of Don José Antonio de Cuervo.
 Juan-Domingo Beckmann is the sixth-generation leader of the company.
 In July 2013 the Beckmann family's Proximo Spirits took over distribution of Jose Cuervo from Diageo, following Diageo's failed attempt to buy the company.

+The Jose Cuervo family of products that bear its name are: Jose Cuervo Tradicional;Jose Cuervo Especial and Jose Cuervo 250 Aniversario.
+There are also prepared cocktails namely: Jose Cuervo Margaritas and Jose Cuervo Sparkling Margaritas.

 History

 Early history

 In 1758, Don José Antonio de Cuervo was issued a land grant by King Ferdinand VI of Spain in the town of Tequila, Jalisco.
 Here his family founded the Taberna de Cuervo, the farm where they would cultivate and harvest the flowering blue agave plant, a water-retaining plant found in central Mexico that is fermented then distilled to create tequila.
 The first Vino Mezcal de Tequila de Jose Cuervo was made in 1795, after Don José Antonio de Cuervo's son José María Guadalupe de Cuervo was granted a permit from King Carlos IV of Spain to produce tequila commercially, following a time of prohibition under King Carlos III.
 This was the birth of the tequila industry.

 By 1880, the Cuervo family had begun individually bottling tequila for commercial distribution.
 Cuervo was the first distiller to bottle tequila, at a time when other distillers were still using barrels.
 Tequila was known as "mezcal de tequila" until 1893, when tequila makers and the Mexican government dropped "mezcal" from the name.
 Cuervo's first bottled tequila was sold in 1906.

 Upon the death of Don Jesús, his wife, Ana González Rubio, inherited La Rojeña and in 1900 married José Cuervo Labastida, head of La Constancia.
 From then on, the brand became Jose Cuervo Tequila.
 After Ana Gonzélez Rubio's death in 1934, the estate was left to her niece Guadalupe Gallardo, who died in 1966 and left the estate to her sister, Virginia Gallardo.
 One of her sons, Juan Beckmann Gallardo, would manage the business.
 Part of Cuervo was owned by Distribuidora Bega, and, starting in 1979, the other part was owned by Grupo Cuervo, made up of Beckmann, his son Juan Beckmann Vidal, José Luis Campos, and Heublein Inc.

+First Import to the U.S. 1852 marked the year when the first few bottles of Jose Cuervo were hauled across the U.S. border for the first time ever— a true testament to the tequila's rich history.